Read this important information before applying for an NDIS endorsement

 As the NDIS screening was obtained in another State, it cannot be added onto your Tasmanian working with vulnerable person registration.
 You can use the NDIS worker screening clearance obtained in the other state to undertake work in Tasmania.

 You can confirm with your employer that you are eligible to work with NDIS by showing them your NDIS worker screening clearance from the state or territory where approved.
 Alternately, they can confirm this by logging on to their NDIS portal through the NDIS Worker Screening Database.

 What happens after I apply?

-After you have lodged your application (by showing your ID and paying the fee), your application will still not progress until your NDIS provider verifies you as an NDIS employee.
+After you have lodged your application (by showing your ID and paying the fee), your employer or self-managed NDIS participant will need to verify your application and confirm that you currently work (or intend to work) for them.
+Your employer will receive a verification request through the NDIS Worker Screening Database and will need to respond to this request.
+If your application is not verified it cannot progress.
 Once verified, you will be assessed to work with children and to work for the NDIS.
 There are differences in what can be taken into consideration for your suitability to work in these categories.

 What happens if I work for an NDIS self-managed participant?

 If you are not a registered NDIS provider but work for an NDIS self-managed participant, you may be required to undergo a worker screening check.